 Some people who have had treatment for early breast cancer experience a swelling of part of the body, usually a limb such as the arm.
 This is known as lymphoedema.
 It occurs when the lymph fluid cannot drain properly because the lymph nodes have been damaged or removed.
 The fluid builds up, causing swelling.

-If you have had treatment affecting the lymph nodes, such as radiotherapy to the armpit or axillary surgery, you may be at risk of developing lymphoedema.
-People who have had surgery followed by radiotherapy to the armpit are more at risk.
+If you have had treatment affecting the lymph nodes, such as radiation therapy to the armpit or axillary surgery, you may be at risk of developing lymphoedema.
+People who have had surgery followed by radiation therapy to the armpit are more at risk.

 Learn more about:

 Symptoms of lymphoedema are easier to manage if the condition is diagnosed and treated early.
 Signs of lymphoedema include: